aheyman11/style-transfer-playground/README.md

 After logging in through one of our supported OAuth providers, you and your users can create custom images blending your own style and content images.
 After uploading your images and clicking "Create image" on the "Create an image" tab, the server kicks off a Tensorflow implementation of the style transfer algorithm.
 The resulting page that the user sees is streamed using Flask's content streaming so that the generated image gets updated on each iteration in real time.

 Upon completion of the computation, you can see a gif of the entire process of your image's creation (made with the [Gifshot](https://github.com/yahoo/gifshot) Javascript library).
 If desired, save your generated images to your user profile for later viewing and to share with friends, which creates a database entry for your image and saves it to the local filesystem.
-We use a sqllite database with SQLAlchemy.
+We use a SQLite database with SQLAlchemy.

 ## Prerequisites